-How to Buy, Store, and Prep All Kinds of Salad Greens
+How to Buy, Store, and Wash Lettuce and All Kinds of Salad Greens

-Whether salad is your go-to side dish for pasta or your favorite lunch, if you're bringing greens home from the farmers' market or grocery store, you want to keep them as fresh and vibrant as possible.
-Knowing how to pick and prep a big head of lettuce is essential, but sometimes you want a different texture or flavor for salad, so learning how to properly handle delicate greens and bold chicories is valuable, too.
+Whether salad is your go-to side dish for a pasta dinner or your favorite lunch, if you're bringing salad greens home from the farmers' market or grocery store, you want to keep them as fresh and vibrant as possible.
+Knowing how to pick and prep a big head of lettuce is essential, so is knowing how to wash that lettuce.
+Sometimes you want a different texture or flavor for salad, so learning how to properly handle different kinds of delicate greens and bold chicories is valuable, too.

 Greens like arugula, pea shoots, and baby lettuces—often found in spring mixes—are common at farmers' markets and grocery stores; these varieties can be peppery or sweet, and they are all considered to be quite tender.
 Chicories, like endive, radicchio, frisée, and escarole, are commonly referred to as bitter greens.
 Many are cold-weather plants by nature, but their season can stretch into spring.
 They're also widely available in markets and stores.
 They add a pleasant bitter flavor and hearty texture to salads when eaten raw.

-For expert advice on how to select, wash, and store common salad components, we spoke with Cindy Mendoza, volunteer and special projects coordinator at the Center for Urban Education about Sustainable Agriculture, which operates the Ferry Plaza Farmers' Market and Mission Community Market in San Francisco.
+For expert advice on how to select, store, and wash lettuce and other popular salad greens, we spoke with Cindy Mendoza, volunteer and special projects coordinator at the Center for Urban Education about Sustainable Agriculture, which operates the Ferry Plaza Farmers' Market and Mission Community Market in San Francisco.
 Mendoza also works the farmstand for Heirloom Organic Gardens, which carries a large variety of greens, so she has serious salad smarts.